ALL STATE DATA UPDATED FOR 2022!

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2019, you may have to wait longer than normal because the wait times are around 2 months longer at all offices in Nevada.
-The approval rates also do not look good either with all offices performing well below average.
-The best office they have is is still 16.2% below the national average.
+As the table here and the chart below indicate, in 2021, you may have to wait longer than normal because the wait times are around 7 months longer in Nevada compared to the National Average.
+However, Nevada only slightly trails the average approval rating by 3.1 percent.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.

 Hearing Offices in Nevada & The SSA Offices They Serve

 These are the “Office of Hearing Operations” offices in Nevada.
 These offices are where hearings are scheduled and generally conducted.
 Each OHO office supports a number of regional Social Security Administration field offices.
 You are likely (but not guaranteed) to have your hearing scheduled with a Judge who works in the OHO office that supports the SSA field office nearest to you.